nomodz4real/Pfsense-Vpn-Refresh/README.md

 ## Installation

-Configure the Software Dependencies listed above except for nordvpn-server-find, we will do this later
+Configure the Software Dependencies listed above except for nordvpn-server-find, this will be done by the shell script

 Pull down the repository: